apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 * Whitespace: used between tokens
 * Number: double-precision floating point number, including exponential numbers, NaN, and Infinity.
 Octal and hexadecimal are not supported.

-Drill 1.13 and later supports NaN (Not-a-Number) and Infinity as numeric values.
-This support introduces the following session options, which are set to “true” by default:
+Drill 1.13 and later supports NaN (Not-a-Number) and Infinity (both POSITIVE and NEGATIVE) as numeric values.
+This support introduces the following session options, which are set to true by default:

        store.json.writer.allow_nan_inf
        store.json.reader.allow_nan_inf

 Drill writes NaN and Infinity values as literals to a JSON file when `store.json.writer.allow_nan_inf` is set to true.
 When set to false, Drill writes NaN and Infinity values as string values to a JSON file.
 If a query selects NaN or Infinity values in a JSON file, and `store.json.reader.allow_nan_inf` is set to false, Drill returns an error message.
-You can use the [SET]({{site.baseurl}}/docs/set/) command to change the options.
+You can use the [SET]({{site.baseurl}}/docs/set/) command to change the option settings.

 The following table shows SQL-JSON data type mapping: